betfair-datascientists/betfair-datascientists.github.io/src/modelling/greyhoundDatathon.md

 ![png](../img/LogLoss.PNG)

-One submission file template will be available to Competition Entrants on www.betfair.com.au/hub/datathon by 11:59am on the nominated race day.
+One submission file template will be available to Competition Entrants on this page by 11:59am on the nominated race day.
 Submissions must follow the template set out in the submission file template provided and must be submitted in a csv format.

 For each race, **each Competition Entrant is required to predict the probability of a dog winning the race.** This prediction will then be used against the actual outcome to calculate the model’s score.
 The sum of the probabilities for every race must equal 1 – being the number of accepted winners.